zyxElsa/zyxElsa.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Ph.D. candidate at the National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences, advised by Prof. Changsheng Xu and Prof. Weiming Dong.
+I'm currently a Ph.D. candidate at the National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences, advised by Prof. [Changsheng Xu](http://nlpr-web.ia.ac.cn/mmc/homepage/csxu.html) and Prof. [Weiming Dong](http://people.ucas.ac.cn/~wmdong?language=en).
 Previously I received my B.S. in Automation from Tsinghua University in 2020.

 My research interest is in the intersection of ***Computer Vision and Computer Graphics***.
 I am interested in building ***interactive, interpretable, and creative generative models***.
-I am currently working on ***Computational Visual Media Generation, Multimodal Artificial Intelligence and Computational Art***.
+I am currently working on ***Computational Visual Media Generation and Computational Art***.

 News
 ======